Vegan Queso Recipe | Cashews + Whole Food

 If dried peppers aren’t an option for you, you can use roasted ones instead.
-I would suggest substituting the red chilis for 1-2 jalapenos.
+I would suggest substituting both the ancho and guajillo with either 2 roasted poblanos or 1 poblano and 1 jalapeno if you would like a little spice.
 You can roast them one of two ways: the stovetop or oven.

 In the oven, turn your oven to a broil setting and place the jalapenos on a baking tray.
 Broil on the top oven rack for 5-10 minutes until the skins start to blacken turning them halfway to char as many sides as possible.
 Place them in a sealed container to steam for about 10 minutes or longer until the skins are easy to peel off.

-Alternatively, you can use a cast iron skillet on the stovetop.
+Alternatively, you can use a cast-iron skillet on the stovetop.
 Heat the skillet on a medium-high setting.
 Do not use any oil.
-Place the peppers on a dry skillet, turning occasionally to char all sides for 5-10 minutes.
+Place the peppers in a dry skillet, turning occasionally to char all sides for 5-10 minutes.
 Similarly, place them in the sealed container to steam.

 Psst…Want to know a neat trick to get the pepper juice off your hands?
 Rinse them in vinegar.
 Seriously it works!

 And speaking of heat…You can, of course, reduce or add more spice depending on your personal heat tolerance.
-If you are sensitive to spice, I would recommend reducing the cayenne pepper to ¼ tsp. and add that in ¼ tsp. increments until you get the heat level you want.
+If you are sensitive to spice, I would recommend omitting the cayenne and red chilis.
+Or you can reduce the amounts in half.

 I think that about covers it.
 So get those chips ready and let’s make some queso!

-Looking for a vegan cheese queso alternative?
 This easy vegan queso uses cashews as the main ingredient.
-It is simple to make and only needs 8 ingredients.
+It is simple to make and only needs 8-10 ingredients.

 - 1 1/2 cups cashews, raw